-Colorado has proven to be a challenging market in 2020 and the Company is anticipating that demand for its products and services in Colorado will continue to decline in 2020 versus 2019 if the low oil demand and the low-price environment continues.
-After an extremely challenging few months during the height of the COVID-19 pandemic.
-Rental activity is expected to increase in the second half of 2020.
-As the economy continues to open and the demand for energy increases, the Company expects to see improving results in Colorado.
+Colorado has proven to be a challenging market in 2020 and the Company is anticipating that demand for its products and services will continue to show decline in 2020 versus 2019.
+After an extremely challenging few months during the height of the COVID-19 pandemic, the Company has seen rental activity slowly improve and remain relatively steady over the quarter.
+As the economy continues to open and the demand for energy increases, the Company expects to see improving results in Colorado in 2021.